tales from youth basketball

 His antics grew worse.

 When playoffs arrived, I was on my way into the gym of our semifinal game when a woman came storming out of the building.
-Her face was red and her fists were clenched and she was snorting like a an enraged animal.
+Her face was red and her fists were clenched and she was snorting like a an enraged bull.

 She was muttering and fuming and when she saw me, she rushed up and said, “You’re a Board member!
 You have to do something about that coach.
 He’s up by 50 points and he’s got his girls shooting threes and they’re all laughing and acting up while our girls suffer.
 If you don’t do something about him, I WILL!”